Environmentally Sourced Timber

 The timber is sourced in Sweden and machined to our own profile - from chainsaw to chicken house.
 For strength, we only use slow-grown timber and for the environment, we only use timber from well-managed and sustainable resources.

-Our supplier is certified by the Forest Stewardship Council of Great Britain (FSC).
+Our suppliers are certified by the Forest Stewardship Council of Great Britain (FSC).
 Chain of Supply Certification is available upon request.

 What is Pressure Treated (Tanalised) Timber?